docker-community-leaders/community/pages/index.md

 ---
 layout: page
-title: Docsy Jekyll Theme
+title: Welcome to Docker Community
 permalink: /
 ---

-🐳 🐳 🐳  <br> Welcome to the Docker Community repo!
+🐳 🐳 🐳  <br> Welcome to the Docker Community repo! </br>

 This repo aims to centralize content (HOW-TOs, scripts, slides, events etc) curated by Docker User Groups.
 The main objective is to help members of the Docker community who share similar interests to learn from & collaborate with each other during events.
 This is a community oriented and run repository, which is maintained by Docker community members.
 This is the perfect place to host projects, proofs of concept, documentation, and more...